 Keeping the business best interests in mind

 This is all about decision making.
 We should try to steer decisions according to the business.
-Whenever we talk with business people, we should stay aways from technical topics.
-I still remember my younger self explaining threading details to a trader … Most of all I remember the look on his face !
+Whenever we talk with business people, we should stay away from technical topics.
+I still remember my younger self explaining threading details to a trader… Most of all, I remember the look on his face!
 We should avoid technical bla bla, but we should be clear about the business consequences.

 Honesty and Candor

 When we don’t agree with something, we should say so.
 When we don’t understand something, we should ask the question.
 We need to stick to facts and assume everyone has the business’s best interests in mind.
 Candor is a way to get our opinions and questions through, without sounding rude or pushy.
 There’s a whole chapter about candor in Creativity.inc, the book about Pixar.

 With time, business people will think of us as a positive and pragmatic problem solvers.
 That is exactly the kind of people they want to work with !

 💡 Candor is a way to get our opinions and questions through, without sounding rude or pushy.